betfair/historic-data-workbook/README.md

 The prerequisites for using the Historical Data Excel Workbook are:

-• You must have previously purchased data via https://historicdata.betfair.com using your Betfair account.
+&nbsp;&nbsp;&nbsp;&nbsp;• You must have previously purchased data via https://historicdata.betfair.com using your Betfair account.
 The BASIC data for use within this spreadsheet is free of charge.

-• Install 7-Zip before using the spreadsheet, which relies on 7-Zip to manage the compressed data.
+&nbsp;&nbsp;&nbsp;&nbsp;• Install 7-Zip before using the spreadsheet, which relies on 7-Zip to manage the compressed data.

 The main functions of the workbook are:

-• Extract the following data from the BASIC historical data files displaying the data in the following columns.
+&nbsp;&nbsp;&nbsp;&nbsp;• Extract the following data from the BASIC historical data files displaying the data in the following columns.

     o Date & Time
     o MarketId,